narmi/design_system/README.md

 ### 3. Configure Your Theme

-Set up a `<GlobalStyles />` and a `<ThemeProvider />` component at each of your application's entry points to provide the necessary CSS variables to NDS components:
+Set up a `<GlobalStyles />` and a `<ThemeProvider />` component at each of your application's entry points to provide the necessary CSS variables to design_system components:

 ```
 # In your top-level App.js or HTML page file